pepkit/eido/docs/filters.md

  - yaml-samples
 ```

-You can also [write a custom filters](writing-a-filter.md), which will write your PEP into whatever format you need.
+You can add to this list by [writing a custom filter](writing-a-filter.md), which will write your PEP into whatever format you need.

 ## Convert a PEP into an alternative format with a filter